What exactly are normal stools?

 Constipation rarely happens out of the blue in otherwise healthy adults.
 It is usually preceded by decades of semi-regular stools that are either too large, or too hard, or both.
 These abnormal stools cause gradual nerve damage and enlargement of the colon, rectum, and hemorrhoidal pads until one day the bowels refuse to move as was meant by nature — once or twice daily, usually after a meal, and with zero effort or notice.
 Therefore, it's best to recognize and eliminate abnormal stools long before they bite you in the ass, literally and figuratively.

 To attain small stools and effortless bowel movements immediately— use the Colorectal Recovery Program.
 The duration depends on the degree of acquired colorectal damage.
 The goal is to eliminate straining, reduce pressure on internal hemorrhoids, and restore anorectal sensitivity.

-For a comprehensive, life-long recovery, start from this section: No Downsize, Just Upside-down.
+For a comprehensive, life-long recovery, start from this section: No Downside, Just Upside-down.

 You may also find relief by reviewing the answers to the following questions: